INVESTIGATION: New evidence raises questions over the EU’s decision to sanction Russian oligarch Usmanov’s sister

 Narzieva works as a gynaecologist and obstetrician in Tashkent, the capital of Uzbekistan, Usmanov’s country of birth.
 A bne IntelliNews investigation found her brief shareholding in her brother’s empire ended after only one year in 2014, and eight years before the Ukraine war started or sanctions were placed on Usmanov personally.

-She was included in the business as an Ultimate Beneficial Owner (UBO) in 2013 as part of a scheme the billionaire announced in 2012 to transfer his fortune to his business partners and family.
-However, she had no control over the bank accounts or companies at any time and Usmanov changed the scheme, buying back her shares a year later in 2014 since when she has played no role in his business empire whatsoever.
+She was included in the business as an ultimate beneficial owner (UBO) in 2013 as part of a scheme the billionaire announced in 2012 to transfer his fortune to his business partners and family.
+However, she had no control over the bank accounts or companies at any time and Usmanov changed the scheme, buying back her shares a year later in 2014, since when she has played no role in his business empire whatsoever.

 Following the release of the OCCRP report and parallel reports in The Guardian and BuzzFeed, among other media partnerships, the EU decided to include Narzieva in the sanctions list based on the information in the report.

 “Soadat Narzieva is the sister of Alisher Usmanov, a pro-Kremlin oligarch who has close ties to the Russian President Vladimir Putin and is listed under Decision 2014/ 145/CFSP.
-Alisher Usmanov has transferred considerable assets to his sister Soadat Narzieva, including a single payment or gift of 3 million USD.
+Alisher Usmanov has transferred considerable assets to his sister Soadat Narzieva, including a single payment or gift of $3mn.
 She also held 27 Swiss bank accounts, holding hundreds of millions of dollars, which can be linked to her brother Alisher Usmanov.
 She has also been linked to six offshore companies whose activities can be linked to Usmanov.
 Soadat Narzieva is therefore associated with Alisher Usmanov, who actively supported materially or financially Russian decision makers responsible for the annexation of Crimea and the destabilisation of Ukraine and actively supported the Russian government’s policies of destabilisation of Ukraine,” the EU said in the official release announcing her inclusion in the sanctions list.

 Narzieva disputes the implication that she was acting on behalf of her brother to hide his money from the Western authorities or sanctions and her representatives say the sanctions imposed on her by the EU are completely unfair and unfounded.
 They told bne IntelliNews that she intends to dispute the sanctions in court and demand they be withdrawn in the nearest future.